 INTERVIEW WITH MIHO IWATA

 Miho Iwata, born in 1985, is a kimono maker.
 These days it is a rare job, especially among people of her generation.
 After an intensive five-year study, she established her own workshop at her residence at the age of 26.
-She implements “otoko-nui”, the men’s style of sewing which uses not only hands but also feet as the third hand in sewing.
+She implements “otoko-nui”, the traditional men’s style of sewing which uses not only hands but also feet as the third hand in sewing.

 Experience Suginami Tokyo staff wanted to find out more about what drives a young woman to use such an old method in today’s modern technological age.

 Experience Suginami Tokyo: There are not so many young people who choose to become a kimono maker.
 What made you decide to become one?
 Or what inspired you to become a kimono maker?

 Miho Iwata: Actually, at first I wanted to become a Western style designer, but after my best friend chose to learn Western clothes design, I decided to learn something different, and that led me to continue on to Japanese fashion school.
 For most Japanese people, kimono is just clothing that we would wear during traditional ceremonies.
 But while studying kimono, I can see the charm of kimono.
 In Japanese society kimono are usually passed down from mother to daughter and so on, being taken care of through many generations.
 So, there is a historical and nostalgic element in kimono that I like.

 EST: What are the hardships of being a kimono maker?

 MI: I believe every job has its own hardships.
 For me, the hardest thing is when I am not satisfied with my sewing result.
 I feel disappointed when the result does not meet my expectations.
 But at the same time that also becomes a challenge that motivates me to keep going.

 EST: I see that you use many traditional tools and a very unique technique, please tell us more about it and why you have chosen this method.